DCC-EX/mkdocs-test/docs/support/support.md

 Note that this isn't the busiest forum and only a few of the DCC-EX team are members of TrainBoard, so resolution of issues may be slow.
 There are other members of the forum that may try to assist though.

-## Email (not recommended)
+## Email (NOT recommended)

-While email support is available for those who have no other way to obtain support, there is only one team member with access to reply to your queries, and therefore ***this is a slow process and is not recommended.***
+While email support is available for those who have no other way to obtain support, there is only one team member with access to reply to your queries, and therefore _**this is a slow process and is not recommended.**_

 If necessary, you can email us at <support@dcc-ex.com>.